“I needed to believe that at least one person was in my corner and that there

 Quality #2: Vulnerability

-While it may seem like courageous and protection-focused leaders hide their own emotions and insecurities, the reality is actually the opposite.
+While it may seem like courageous and safety-focused leaders hide their own emotions and insecurities, the reality is actually the opposite.
 Vulnerability goes hand-in-hand with courage.

 Vulnerability is a commitment to being open and truthful.
 Oftentimes, this first starts with the ability to admit uncertainty.
 Remember that as a leader, you are not expected to know all of the answers.
 Instead, good leadership means the ability to self reflect, understand where your strengths and challenges are in regards to a problem, and recruit the right talent to help you solve it.
 And to do all of this, you need to be honest about where you are uncertain with colleagues and board members.